-Investment grade ratings on our senior unsecured notes are as follows:
+Boston Properties Limited Partnership's investment grade ratings on its senior unsecured notes are as follows:

 Rating Organization Rating

+-

 Moody's Baa2 (stable)

 Standard & Poor's BBB (stable)

 FitchRatings BBB (stable)

 The security rating is not a recommendation to buy, sell or hold securities, as it may be subject to revision or withdrawal at any time by the rating organization.
 Each rating should be evaluated independently of any other rating.